materiaraiding/materiaraiding-old/tea.md

 ### Fate Calibration Alpha

-After, Perfect Alexander begins casting Fate Calibration Alpha and spawns 4 clones of himself north and a clone of your own character will also appear.
+After, Perfect Alexander begins a short cast, spawning 4 clones of himself north and a clone of your own character will also appear.
 This clone appears thanks to the Enigma Codex true sight buff you received in Phase 3: Alexander Prime.

 He will then do another long Fate Calibration Alpha cast.
 During his long cast, you see the entire mechanic play out then once the cast is finished, he becomes untargetable and you do the mechanic for real.
 In this mechanic, instead of getting debuffs on your buff bar, you watch debuff happen on your clone.